-Donation receipts are official documentation of a gift made by a donor.
-Donation receipts (often written in the form of a donation acknowledgment letter) let the donor know that their donation has been received and gives the nonprofit an opportunity to express their gratitude.
-Nonprofits also use donation receipts to provide donors with important information needed for tax purposes.
+Donation receipts, or donation tax receipts, provide official documentation of a gift made by a donor.
+Often written in the form of an acknowledgment letter, they let the donor know that their donation has been received and allow the nonprofit to express its gratitude.
+Nonprofits also use donation receipts to provide donors with essential information needed for tax purposes.

-Due to the important information contained within a donation tax receipt, there is a specific format they must follow.
-All donation tax receipts should include the following information:
+Due to the critical information contained within a donation tax receipt, these receipts must follow a specific format.
+According to the IRS, donation tax receipts should include the following information:

 - The name of the organization

 - A statement confirming that the organization is a registered 501(c)(3) organization, along with its federal tax identification number

 - The type of contribution made (cash, goods, services)

 - Additional information specifying if the donor received anything in exchange for the donation

 - Name and signature of an authorized representative of the organization

 Let’s take a closer look at some of the different types of donation receipts that you might send to supporters:

 - Charitable donation receipt.
 A charitable donation receipt is a letter, email, or receipt form notifying a donor that their gift has been received.
 Charitable donation receipts contain information regarding the gift (donor name, organization name, gift amount, gift type, etc.).
 According to the IRS, nonprofits must recognize any gift over $250 with a receipt.